ZlomenyMesic/Bomberman/README.md

 A - move left
 S - move down
 D - move right
-Escape - close the game
+Esc - close the game
 R - restart the game (not yet)